 Opportunity Zones are a new revitalization tool resulting from the Federal Tax Cuts and Jobs Act of 2017.
 The Zones will allow investors to receive tax benefits on currently unrealized capital gains by investing those gains in census tracts designated as Opportunity Zones.
-The U.S. Department of the Treasury is preparing regulations for this new program.
 The City will be open to allowing this new revitalization tool to be utilized with other funding options to realize revitalization goals in targeted areas.